-Awarded to the graduating student(s) with an overall grade point average of 3.8 or better (out of 4.0).
+Conferred upon the graduating students with an overall grade point average of 3.8 or better (out of 4.0).

 John J. Theobald Graduate Achievement Award in Physician Assistant Studies

 Conferred upon a deserving student in the Physician Assistant Studies program, based on scholarship and outstanding contribution to the College and the outside community.